steffendx/GoNorthWiki/Tale.md

     * **Change quest state**: Allows you to change the state of a quest
     * **Add quest text**: Allows you to add text to a quest log
     * **Wait**: Allows you to specify an amount of time to wait.
 The time can be specified in real time or game time.
     * **Change player state**: Allows you to change the state of the player.
 If you are using a state machine for npcs you can use this as a state in the state machine, if not you can use this to specify if the player is confused for example.
+You can configure proposed states in the config section (see below).
     * **Change npc state**: Allows you to change the state of the npc.
 If you are using a state machine for npcs you can use this as a state in the state machine, if not you can use this to specify if the npc is angry for example.
+You can configure proposed states in the config section (see below).
     * **Player learns skill**: Allows you to select a skill the player learns
     * **Player forgets skills**: Allows you to select a skill the player forgets
     * **Npc learns skill**: Allows you to select a skill the npc learns